TenSketch/Prabhat/content/about/About_Prabhat.md

 ---
-title: "About Prabhat"
+title: About Prabhat1
-image: "/images/Shiva-Nataraj.png"
+image: /images/Shiva-Nataraj.png
-date: 2019-06-21T14:58:21+05:30
-tags: ["about"]
+tags:
+  - about
+description: >-
-description: "Prabhat, The Temple of Art is an internationally renowned artistic institution from India."
+  Prabhat, The Temple of Art is an internationally renowned artistic institution from India.
+keywords: >-
-keywords: "about prabhat, about company, prabhatha, Artistic Directors and Choreographers, Co-Directors, Music Composers and Collaborators, Overview- Prabhat, prabhatha.com"
+  about prabhat, about company, prabhatha, Artistic Directors and Choreographers, Co-Directors, Music Composers and Collaborators, Overview- Prabhat, prabhatha.com
+date: 2019-06-21T09:28:21.000Z
 draft: false
 ---